All of Softjax¶

 sj.argmedian(x, axis=0).shape: (4, 3) sj.argmedian(x, axis=1, keepdims=True).shape: (3, 1, 4) sj.argmedian(x, axis=0, keepdims=True).shape: (1, 4, 3)

-Note: All of the functions in this section come with the three modes: hard, entropic and euclidean.
+Note: All of the functions in this section come with the five modes: hard, smooth, c0, c1, and c2.

-hard mode produces one-hot soft indices and is mainly used in straight-through estimation. entropic is the recommended soft default and reduces all operations to either a softmax or an entropy-regularized optimal transport problem.
+hard mode produces one-hot soft indices and is mainly used in straight-through estimation. smooth (entropic) is the recommended soft default and reduces all operations to either a softmax or an entropy-regularized optimal transport problem.

-Finally, euclidean reduces operations to L2 projection onto the unit simplex or the Birkhoff polytope, which can be used to produce sparse outputs.
+c0 (L2) reduces operations to L2 projection onto the unit simplex or the permutahedron, which can be used to produce sparse outputs. c1 (p=3/2 p-norm) provides C1 differentiable projections, and c2 (p=4/3 p-norm) provides C2 twice-differentiable projections.
 See the API documentation for details.

 Selection with SoftIndices¶